 — Formula 1 (@F1) August 28, 2022

-Following Alonso’s radio outburst in Belgium last Sunday, Hamilton said he would not speak to the double world champion, and added: “It is nice to know how he feels about me.”
+Following Alonso’s comments, Hamilton said he would not speak to the double world champion, and added: “It is nice to know how he feels about me.”

-“When we are in the TV (interview) pen I will approach Lewis and say sorry,” said Alonso.
+But in a move to diffuse the row here in Zandvoort, Alpine’s Alonso said: “When we are in the TV (interview) pen I will approach Lewis and say sorry.

 “Nothing I said is true and there are facts that show the opposite.
 I have absolutely no problems with Lewis.
 I have huge respect for him.

 “He is a champion, a legend of our time, and then when you say something – and I am sorry to repeat this – against a British driver, there is a huge media involvement after that.